-

 Whistleblowing and reporting misconduct

-We can help build the whistleblowing system, from implementation, internal repairs and staff training to the creation of a reporting channel, case management and investigations.
+We can help build the whistleblowing system, from implementation, internal repairs and staff training to the creation of a reporting channel and case management.

 -